The Solent Forum

 Borrow equipment

 You may be able to borrow litter picking equipment from the local council or share equipment with other local litter picking groups.
 Ask the street cleansing team at your borough or district council.
-For example, the New Forest National Park Authority have free litter picking kits as part of their New Forest Ambassador Scheme.
+For example, New Forest National District Council have litter picking kits you can borrow.
+Most of the organised groups will provide you with equipment if you book a place on a beach clean.
 The 2min beach clean stations have bags and pickers which are available for public use, find them on their online map.
 Surfers Against Sewage have beach clean boxes that you may also be able to borrow.

 Discarded children's toys